ta-data-bcn/lab-pandas-deep-dive/README.md

 ## Goals

 In this lab, you will examine a data file named `apple_store.csv` downloadable from [this link](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/data-static/data/apple_store.csv).

 You can also find this data in Ironhack's database.
 You can find it in the *data* table of the *appleStore* database.

+Feel free to choose where you get your data from.
+If you get your data from the database, ignore the steps in the main.ipynb file regarding importing the csv file.

 This data contains information of over 7,000 Apple Store apps such as ID, name, size in bytes, price, number of ratings, user rating, prime genre, and so on.
 You will use Pandas to import the data source and examine the data in order to answer several questions described next.